blittle/smallmouth/README.md

 ```
 See a more [complete example](example/index.html) with AngularJS.
 ##Release notes
+ - v0.3.1 - Add an adapter for communicating with native websockets rather than a wrapper library.
+Also convenience methods for switching between adapters - SmallMouth.getAvailableAdapters() SmallMouth.setSocketAdapter(SmallMouth.getAvailableAdapters()[0]).
  - v0.3.0 - Implement basic security and the remove method.
  - v0.2.4 - Add a method SmallMouth.Resource.postMessage(type, data) and SmallMouth.postMessage(host, type, data) to send custom messages to the server.
 See LargeMouth's documentation for how to register custom event listeners.
  - v0.2.3 - Refactor the EventRegistry into a class.
 For event listener callback functions, the second parameter is now an options object which currently is only passed whether or not the data is from the local or remote registry, egs. `{local: true}`